sushant-gargi/ai-interview/README.md

 ---

-## 🎯 Production Engineering Highlights
+## 🎯 Engineering Highlights

-✔ AI-driven adaptive interviewing using Spring AI and OpenRouter
+✔ AI-driven adaptive interviewing using Spring AI 2.0 and OpenRouter

-✔ Resume-aware and Job Description-aware conversational evaluation
+✔ Resume-aware and Job Description-aware conversational evaluation (3000-char context truncation)

-✔ Scheduler-driven handling of no-shows, abandoned sessions, and lifecycle automation
+✔ Scheduler-driven lifecycle: no-show detection, abandoned session recovery, auto-reporting

-✔ Structured LLM outputs using BeanOutputConverter for type-safe report generation
+✔ Structured LLM output using `BeanOutputConverter<AiReportResult>` for type-safe report generation

-✔ Stateless JWT authentication with method-level role-based authorization
+✔ Stateless JWT authentication with method-level role-based authorization (`@PreAuthorize`)

-✔ Voice-enabled interview experience using Speech-to-Text and Kokoro TTS
+✔ Voice-enabled interview experience: Web Speech API STT + Kokoro TTS → Base64 MP3

-✔ Idempotent report generation to prevent duplicate evaluation records
+✔ Idempotent report generation — all three report paths are safe to invoke multiple times

-✔ PostgreSQL persistence with JSON column support and custom JPQL queries
+✔ PostgreSQL with `@JdbcTypeCode(SqlTypes.JSON)` columns and composite indexes on scheduler-critical queries

+✔ Java 21 Records used for all DTOs — 17 immutable record types across the codebase

+✔ `open-in-view: false` and `FetchType.LAZY` on all relations — JPA configured for production behaviour

 ---

 ## What It Does

-AI Interview Platform is a production-oriented AI interviewing backend built with Spring Boot, Spring AI, and PostgreSQL.
-It automates the complete interview lifecycle—from session scheduling and resume processing to AI-driven interviewing, evaluation, and report generation.

-Recruiters create interview sessions, candidates upload resumes and join through a voice-enabled interview lobby, and an AI interviewer dynamically adapts questions based on the candidate's responses, resume content, and job requirements.

-The platform includes automated session lifecycle management, structured AI evaluation reports, PDF export capabilities, email notifications, and scheduler-driven handling of no-shows and abandoned interviews with minimal operational intervention.

-The interview lifecycle is automated from scheduling through evaluation with minimal recruiter intervention.
+AI Interview Platform automates the complete technical interview lifecycle.
+A recruiter creates a session with a job role, job description, and candidate email.
+The candidate receives an HTML email invite, uploads their resume in the lobby, and is interviewed by an AI that adapts its questions based on their resume, the job requirements, and each individual answer.

+When the session ends — whether the candidate finishes normally, disconnects, or never shows up — the system automatically generates a structured evaluation report with an overall score, a hiring recommendation, a per-skill breakdown, and question-by-question scoring.
+A report-ready notification is emailed to the recruiter.

+No human intervention is required after scheduling.

 ---

 ## 📊 System Capabilities

-- Automated session lifecycle management through scheduled background jobs
+- Automated session lifecycle via two independent `@Scheduled` background jobs
-- Concurrent-safe and idempotent report generation workflows
+- Idempotent report generation — three distinct paths, one report, no duplicates
-- Stateless JWT authentication with role-based access control
+- Stateless JWT authentication with RBAC enforced at the method and service layer
-- Resume-aware and JD-aware AI evaluation pipeline
+- Resume-aware and JD-aware AI evaluation pipeline with context-length management
-- Voice-enabled interviewing using Speech-to-Text and Text-to-Speech
+- Voice-enabled interviewing: Speech-to-Text input + TTS audio output per response
-- PostgreSQL persistence with JSON-based structured evaluation reports
+- `@JdbcTypeCode(SqlTypes.JSON)` PostgreSQL columns for skill breakdown and Q&A scoring
-- Fault-tolerant processing with isolated email, AI, and TTS failures
+- Fault-tolerant external integrations — email, TTS, and report failures never abort core state transitions
-- End-to-end interview automation with minimal human intervention
+- Scheduler queries bounded to `TOP 100` to prevent memory pressure under high load

 ---

 ## ✨ Key Features

 ### Recruiter Side
-- **Session Management** — Create, schedule, and delete interview sessions with validation (no past dates, no self-interview, no repeat candidates within 1 year)
+- **Session Management** — Create, schedule, and delete interview sessions with validation: no past dates, no self-interview, no repeat candidates within 1 year (`hasCompletedSessionInLastYear` JPQL query)
-- **Role-Based Access Control** — `RECRUITER` and `CANDIDATE` roles enforced at the method level via Spring Security's `@PreAuthorize`
+- **Role-Based Access Control** — `RECRUITER` and `CANDIDATE` roles enforced at the controller level via `@PreAuthorize("hasRole('RECRUITER')")` and at the service level via `user.getRole() != Role.CANDIDATE`
-- **Structured Evaluation Reports** — AI-generated reports with overall score (0–10), hiring recommendation (`STRONG_YES` / `YES` / `MAYBE` / `NO`), per-skill breakdown map, and per-question scoring
+- **Structured Evaluation Reports** — AI-generated reports with overall score (0–10), hiring recommendation (`STRONG_YES` / `YES` / `MAYBE` / `NO`), per-skill breakdown, and per-question scoring — parsed type-safely via `BeanOutputConverter<AiReportResult>`
-- **PDF Report Export** — Download evaluation reports as formatted PDFs (generated with Apache PDFBox)
+- **PDF Report Export** — Multi-page evaluation PDFs generated with Apache PDFBox 3.0.3, with automatic page-break detection
-- **Automated Email Notifications** — HTML email invites sent to candidates on session creation; report-ready alerts sent to recruiters on completion (via JavaMail + Mailtrap)
+- **Automated Email Notifications** — Responsive HTML email invites sent to candidates on session creation; report-ready summaries with score rings sent to recruiters on completion

 ### Candidate Side
-- **Resume Upload & Parsing** — PDF resumes parsed to plain text using PDFBox and injected into the AI's system context before the interview begins
+- **Resume Upload & Parsing** — PDF resumes extracted to plain text using `PDFTextStripper`, UUID-prefixed on disk to prevent path traversal, and injected into the AI system prompt before the first question
-- **Lobby Gate** — Resume must be uploaded before the interview can start (hard enforcement)
+- **Lobby Gate** — `session.getResume() == null` is a hard stop: the interview cannot start without an uploaded resume
-- **Live Voice Interview** — Browser-native Speech-to-Text (Web Speech API) converts the candidate's spoken answers to text; AI responses are synthesized to speech via Kokoro TTS and streamed as Base64-encoded MP3
+- **Live Voice Interview** — Web Speech API (Chrome/Edge) converts spoken answers to text with continuous recognition and 3-second silence auto-submit; AI responses are synthesised by Kokoro TTS and returned as Base64 MP3 audio
-- **Heartbeat Tracking** — Periodic heartbeats from the frontend update `lastActiveAt` so the backend knows the candidate is still present
+- **Heartbeat Tracking** — `POST /heartbeat` updates `lastActiveAt`; the disconnect scheduler uses this to detect abandoned sessions

 ### AI Interviewer Engine
-- **Adaptive Questioning** — The AI is instructed to read each answer for depth, probe with follow-up questions ("Why did you choose that?", "What are the edge cases?"), and never repeat a static checklist
+- **Adaptive Questioning** — System prompt instructs the AI to analyse each answer for depth, probe with targeted follow-ups ("Why did you choose that?", "What are the edge cases?"), and ask exactly one question at a time
-- **Resume + JD Aware** — System prompt includes the candidate's parsed resume and the full job description (truncated at 3000 chars each to respect context limits)
+- **Resume + JD Context** — Parsed resume text and job description are each truncated to 3000 characters and injected into the system prompt to keep the AI within LLM context limits
-- **Time-Aware Prompting** — A transient system message is injected into every turn with `minutesRemaining`; the AI is instructed to issue a soft closure warning in the final 2 minutes
+- **Time-Aware Prompting** — `minutesRemaining` is calculated dynamically on every turn and injected as a transient `SystemMessage`; the AI issues a soft closure warning in the final 2 minutes without persisting state
-- **Voice-Optimised Format** — System rules enforce 2–3 sentence maximum responses with no markdown, no bullet lists — output designed for TTS playback
+- **Voice-Optimised Output** — System rules enforce 2–3 sentence responses with no markdown or bullet lists — output is designed for TTS playback rather than reading
-- **Structured Report Generation** — End-of-session evaluation uses `BeanOutputConverter<AiReportResult>` for type-safe JSON parsing of the LLM's scoring response
+- **Structured Report Generation** — `BeanOutputConverter<AiReportResult>` injects the Jackson JSON schema into the evaluation prompt and provides typed `convert()` parsing; markdown fences in the response are stripped before parsing for compatibility with different models

 ### Reliability & Automation
-- **Scheduled Session Cleanup** — Two background jobs run every 60 seconds:
+- **Scheduled Session Cleanup** — Two `@Scheduled(fixedDelay = 60000)` jobs with staggered `initialDelay` (10s and 15s) to avoid startup contention:
-  - **No-Show Rule**: SCHEDULED sessions past their grace period are auto-expired with a no-show report
+  - **No-Show Rule**: SCHEDULED sessions past `scheduledStart + 5 minutes` are marked EXPIRED; a no-show report is generated
-  - **Disconnect Safety Rule**: IN_PROGRESS sessions exceeding their scheduled end time are auto-completed with a partial evaluation
+  - **Disconnect Safety Rule**: IN_PROGRESS sessions past their `scheduledEnd + 5 minutes` or with stale `lastActiveAt` are auto-completed with a partial evaluation
-- **Idempotent Report Generation** — All report generation paths check for an existing report before writing; safe to call multiple times
+- **Idempotent Report Generation** — `generateCompletedReport()`, `generateNoShowReport()`, and `generateAbandonedSessionReport()` all check for an existing report before writing; safe to call from multiple paths
-- **Graceful Error Isolation** — Email failures, TTS failures, and report generation failures are caught and logged; they never roll back the primary business transaction
+- **Graceful Error Isolation** — TTS, email, and report failures are caught and logged individually; they never propagate to the HTTP response or roll back the session state transition

 ---